winner-potential/smart-2017/README.md

 ------

 *Note: This runs everything on one single node.
 For final results the "wso2test" service should be separated.*

+*Important: This component requires to download a specific JDK and the environment itself.
+See wso2/README.md for further details.*

 ```
 # Start test